 I used frozen strawberries for this low carb strawberry almond milk protein shake, but any other frozen or fresh fruits can be used.
 We always have a lot of frozen blueberries and raspberries so I use those to.

-You can drink this shake as a snack between meals.
+You can drink this sugar free shake as a snack between meals.
 It can also be used as a meal replacement, but you may want to up the fat to help keep you full.